Iberia (airline): Subsidiaries and alliances

 Iberia has a 9.49% stake in low-cost carrier Vueling which is based near Barcelona, with parent company IAG owning the remaining 90.51%.
 This was done to ensure that IAG does not have 100% of the shares in Vueling, but that the shares are split between its divisions.
 Iberia also has a 0.95% share in Royal Air Maroc.

 Iberia is allied with American Airlines, Qantas, Avianca and British Airways, and it was allied with Grupo TACA.
 On 1 September 1999, the company joined the Oneworld alliance.

 Iberia formerly owned Aviaco, which operated most domestic routes.
 It was founded on 18 February 1948 and operated until 1 September 1999.
 Iberia also owned Binter Canarias, until the Spanish government began the privatisation of the subsidiary.
 Hesperia Inversiones Aéreas bought the airline from Iberia in July 2002.
 A second airline using the Binter name, Binter Mediterraneo, was formed as a subsidiary of Iberia in 1988 with routes from Melilla to Málaga, Almeria, Valencia and in its last year, with Madrid.
 The airline was acquired by Air Nostrum in 1998 and merged into its operations, at that time, the airline had a fleet of CN-235s.

 Iberia was a founding partner in the computerised air ticket reservation system, Amadeus, with an 18.28% stake.
 Iberia is also active as a tour operator through its Viva Tours and Tiempo Libre units, and with Cacesa, it supplies parcel shipment services.

 In addition, Iberia is an aircraft maintenance company, servicing its fleet and those of another 48 companies, including some leading European airlines.
 Iberia is a supplier of aircraft handling services at all Spanish airports and two in Equatorial Guinea; its airline clients number more than 200 and has 7300 employees.

 Destinations

 Joint businesses

 Iberia participates in a joint business with Qatar Airways and British Airways which includes the operation of three daily flights between Qatar Airways' Doha hub and Madrid along with up to 10 flights between Doha and London.

 Iberia also participates in the Oneworld transatlantic joint venture with American Airlines, British Airways and Finnair.

 Codeshare agreements

-As of May 2024, Iberia had codeshare agreements with the following airlines:
+As of May 2024, Iberia has codeshare agreements with the following airlines: